 In which we build a universe from zero

-From the Buddhist or Taoist concepts of Śūnyatā (emptiness or nothingness) as the mathematical concept of zero, we can construct (via the law of conservation of momentum) matter and anti-matter; electrons and anti-electrons, protons and anti-protons, photons and anti-photons.
-In fact it seems that we can build an entire universe from zero.
-So what is zero ... read more...
+From the Buddhist and Hindu concepts of Śūnyatā (emptiness or nothingness) came the mathematical concept of zero.
+We show how from zero we can construct atoms.
+In fact it seems that we can build an entire universe from this mathematical zero.
+So then, what is zero? ... read more...

 500BC Theory of Everything